jorgecnavarrom/BGClib/Readme.md

 ## What is it

-It is a tool to facilitate domain annotation of protein data from GenBank and fasta files.
+It is a tool that facilitates domain annotation of protein data from GenBank and fasta files.
 For this, it harnesses the capabilities of BGClib

 ## Features overview

 What can it do:

-* Extract protein sequences annotated with requested domains
+* ~~Extract protein sequences annotated with requested domains~~
-* Extract the subsequence of requested domains
+* ~~Extract the subsequence of requested domains~~
 * Generate high quality SVG files

 Additionally, if working with biosynthetic gene clusters you can: